IHE/RAD.IRA/input/pagecontent/volume-1.md

 Note that there is no explicit creation of a session.
 If the Hub receives a session (i.e., topic ID) that does not already exist, then the Hub will automatically create the session and add the subscriber (i.e., Image Display) to the session.

 The Image Display subscribes to events so that it can:
-- Receive events published by other Subscribers
+- Receive events published by other Subscribers.
-- Receive the version ID of any events necessary for content sharing (see [Responsibilities of a FHIRcast Hub and a Subscriber](https://build.fhir.org/ig/HL7/fhircast-docs/2-10-ContentSharing.html#responsibilities-of-a-fhircast-hub-and-a-subscriber) for more information)
+- Receive the version ID of any events necessary for content sharing (see [Responsibilities of a FHIRcast Hub and a Subscriber](https://build.fhir.org/ig/HL7/fhircast-docs/2-10-ContentSharing.html#responsibilities-of-a-fhircast-hub-and-a-subscriber) for more information).
 - Receive synchronization error events from the Hub or from other Subscribers.

-Once the Image Display completed its subscription, it launches the Report Creator.
+Once the Image Display completes its subscription, it launches the Report Creator.
 The Report Creator, as a Synchronizing Application, can follow the context and content events automatically.

 > Note that *launching* the Report Creator (or any Synchronizing Application) by the Image Display (or any Driving Application) may be implemented in different ways.
 For example, the Synchronizing Application can be started and terminated, or it can be put in focus and minimized when not needed but kept running in the background for efficiency, or any combination thereof.